VDU 23, 27: Bitmaps, sprites, and mouse cursor

 Sprites

 The Sprites system on the Agon VDP is an extension to the bitmap system.
-They are not true "hardware sprites" as one might find on some 8-bit machines or consoles.
-They are best thought of as "automatically drawn bitmaps".
+For all versions of the VDP up to and including 2.11.0, they are not true "hardware sprites" as one might find on some 8-bit machines or consoles.
+Instead they are best thought of as "automatically drawn bitmaps".
+This brings with it some limitations, and some performance considerations.

 Technically the VDP can support up to 256 sprites.
 They must be defined contiguously, and so the first sprite is sprite 0.
 (In contrast, bitmaps can have any ID from 0 to 65534.)
 Once a selection of sprites have been defined, you can activate them using the VDU 23, 27, 7, n